DHBW-Experts/documents/use_case.md

 Feature: new operation

   As a signed in user
-  i want to create a new operation and provide additional information regarding my intentions in order to find willing helpers.
+  i want to fill out my user-profile and provide additional information regarding my profession, my hobbys, my expertise and what i'm studying in order to enable other users to find me if they need help with something i'm good at.

   Background:
-    And I am on the homepage
+    Given I am on the homepage or the registration window.

-  Scenario: open new operation dialog
+  Scenario: fill out user-profile on the registration window
-    Given I am signed in with username "USER" and password "PASSWORD" And I am on the "main" page
+    Given I started the app for the first time and clicked on "registrieren" Then I am on the "registrieren" page
-    When I press the "new operation" button
+    When I enter "Max" in the field "Vorname"
-    Then I am on the "new operation" page

-  Scenario: enter valid data and save the operation
-    Given I am signed in with username "USER" and password "PASSWORD" And I am on the "new operation" page
-    When I enter "operation XY" in the field "title" And I enter "Karlsruhe" in the field "location" And I enter "01.01.2018" in the field "date"
+    And I enter "Mustermann" in the field "Nachname" And I select "Karlsruhe" in the dropdown menu "DHBW-Standort" Then the field "DHBW-Email Adresse" gets autocompleted to "mustermann.max@student.dhbw-karlsruhe.de" And only the name, not the domain of the email can be changed.
-    And I enter "public description" in the field "public_descripion" And I enter "private description" in the field "private_description" And I press the "save" button
+    When I enter "Informatik" in the field "Studiengang" And I enter "TINF20B2" in the field "Kurs"
+    And I enter "Karlsruhe" in the field "City"
+    And I enter "Hi it's me" in the field "Bio"
+    And I press the "weiter" button
-    Then I am on the "details" page
+    Then I am on the "Bitte bestätige dein Konto" page
-    And I receive a "success" message

-  Scenario: enter invalid data and save the operation
+  Scenario: edit user profile on your profile page
-    Given I am signed in with username "USER" and password "PASSWORD" And I am on the "new operation" page
+    Given I am signed in and verified with my DHBW email adress "mustermann.max@student.dhbw-karlsruhe.de" and password "PASSWORD"
+    And I am on the "Profil" page
-    When I enter "operation XY" in the field "title" And I enter "Karlsruhe" in the field "location" And I enter "no date" in the field "date"
+    Then the fields "DHBW-Email Adresse", "DHBW-Standort", "Vorname" and "Nachname" can't be edited When I enter "Informationstechnik" in the field "Studiengang" And I enter "TINF20B3" in the field "Kurs"
-    And I enter "" in the field "public_descripion" And I enter "" in the field "private_description" And I press the "save" button
+    And I enter "Ettlingen" in the field "City"
+    And I enter "Hi it's Max" in the field "Bio"
-    Then I am on the "new operation" page
+    And I press the "speichern" button
-    And I receive a "error" message
+    Then I receive a message "Dein Profil wurde aktualisiert!"
 ```

 ## 2.2 Alternative Flows

-(n/a)
+- User clicks on the "Profil" page.
+- User clicks on the "Profil bearbeiten" button.
+- User clicks on the "Profil löschen" button and confirms.
+He will be sent to the login-page of the app and his profile will be no longer available in the system.

 # 3 Special Requirements